The Missing Piece in AI Programs: Emotion

 Spike Jonze once said, “Emotions are messy and hard to figure out.”
 In his movie “Her,” an empathetic AI system tried to understand users by the tone of their voice, spotting lies or discomfort from speech patterns without seeing facial expressions.

-Gaining strength from weak signals
+AI customer service is trying to gain strength from weak signals

 Your customer’s emotions are one of the most powerful factors of a brand relationship.
 Think about the power behind your company’s name, does it evoke eye rolls, or does it bring back memories of seamless and efficient service.
 According to Forrester, a consumer can ditch a shopping experience or leave your website in almost 50 milliseconds if your experience does not meet their expectations.

-What it comes down to is how AI can capitalise on what our emotions are trying to tell them, doubled by how complicated it is to translate unstructured human interactions into tangible data.
+What it comes down to is how AI customer service can capitalise on what our emotions are trying to tell them, doubled by how complicated it is to translate unstructured human interactions into tangible data.
 In most transactions, emotions are fleeting—the anger or approval you express during the said time usually fades away after a few hours.
 Emotional analytics can be used to capture these brief movements to understand the state of the consumer and brand relationship.
 And fundamentally, how they can overcome it.

-Basic conversations such as, “the agent was pleasant and knew his stuff, maybe I’ll buy from them,” or “I love how they send me a message if my package is late” are excellent indicators of brands gaining trust and loyalty.
-AI can be used to scour these unstructured data points from call logs or surveys, for example.
+Basic conversations such as, “the associate was pleasant and knew his stuff, maybe I’ll buy from them,” or “I love how they send me a message if my package is late” are excellent indicators of brands gaining trust and loyalty.
+AI intelligent routing can be used to scour these unstructured data points from call logs or surveys, for example.
 The process can reveal incredibly short moments of emotional insight that may never be intentionally given as feedback.

 Ultimately, we know it’s hard enough to describe your own emotions sometimes, so reading others can be a whole other beast to tackle.
 No two customers will ever feel the same way about your service and to draw emotions, we need a solid narrative.